Khooni Mahal

 Khooni Mahal is a 1987 Bollywood horror film directed by Mohan Bhakri.
 It is a pornographic Hindi horror film.
-It was the first film of its kind of Bollywood where unknown naked female was picturised without being censored having sex with Raza Murad, Javed Khan and Kiran were the lead actors.
-Neelam Mehra gave some hot scenes which was later censored.
+It was the first Bollywood film where an unknown naked female was picturised without being censored, having sex with Raza Murad, Javed Khan and Raj Kiran, who were the lead actors.
+Neelam Mehra shot some hot scenes, which were later censored.

 Plot

 In a village, at one night the landlord Jagira is affected by ghost soul and starts killing villagers.
 The village had a well established people but after incidence Jagira beaten to death by villagers, villagers left the village.
 Jagira at deathbed vows to take revenge those who will reside in his residence.
 After few years of this incidence, a newly married couple are traveling near by takes shelter at this residence.
 The couple is killed by the angry ghost of Jagira who is now turned into a bad soul.